-09:00 SESSION 4: Climate mitigation and development from a bottom-up perspective Chair: Diana Ürge- Vorsatz (Conference Room 2) VOISULE The purpose of this session is to receive the views of domain experts, who will in get to what key elements and insights from their domain should ideally be addressed in and scenario exercises with the motivation of addressing "realism", "feasibility" and lu agenda (c.f.
+09:00 SESSION 4: Climate mitigation and development from a bottom-up perspective Chair: Diana Ürge- Vorsatz (Conference Room 2) The purpose of this session is to receive the views of domain experts, who will in get to what key elements and insights from their domain should ideally be addressed in and scenario exercises with the motivation of addressing "realism", "feasibility" and a agenda (c.f.
 SDGs).
-Questions: large integrative models inks to wider development Do the SSPs and mitigation pathways capture all the essential elements of post developments?
+Questions: Do the SSPs and mitigation pathways capture all the essential elements of post developments?
 What elements are missing?
 Have the biodiversity and ecosystem service dimensions of mitigation pathways captured?
 Are they realistic?
 How could they be better covered?
-Is the scale and rate of change of technology deployment implied by mitigation there constraints? pathways credible?
-Are 09:00 Land use, ecosystem services and biodiversity Cheikh Mbow 09:25 Social change, institutions and policies Navroz Dubash 09:50 Infrastructure, technology development and lock-in Arnulf Grübler 10:15 Discussion 11:00 Break 11:30 BREAKOUT GROUP 2 Scenario development: learning from bottom-up perspectives
+Is the scale and rate of change of technology deployment implied by mitigation there constraints? large integrative models links to wider development ssible socio-economic rs been adequately 09:00 Land use, ecosystem services and biodiversity Cheikh Mbow 09:25 Social change, institutions and policies Navroz Dubash 09:50 Infrastructure, technology development and lock-in Arnulf Grübler 10:15 Discussion 11:00 Break 11:30 BREAKOUT GROUP 2 Scenario development: learning from bottom-up perspectives